 The Gulf Coast

 Explore miles of sheltered bays and rivers ideal for boaters in flats skiffs, bow riders and kayaks.
 The Naples/Marco Island area, at the north end of the Ten Thousand Islands, offers some of the best bird and wildlife viewing – not to mention fishing – in its maze of sheltered rivers.
 The big bays and sounds to the north – Sarasota and Tampa, plus Pine Island Sound – offer easy navigation and exciting downtown waterfronts.

 Ask the concierge, or Google-search vessels and prices.
 Pick a vessel made for your interests.
-Rates run from $200 to $500 per day.
+Sunshine boat rental locations have their rates run from $200 to $500 per day.
 The boat must be Coast Guard-approved.
 Make sure you understand state boating license and safety requirements.
 Visit myfwc.com/boating.